keyuncheng/less/less-element-search/README.md

 ## Overview

 This repository contains the brute-force search implementation for finding the primitive element for (n,k,\alpha) LESS.
-The coding operations is based on [Jerasure](https://github.com/ceph/jerasure).
+The coding operations are based on [Jerasure](https://github.com/ceph/jerasure).

 ## Installation

-The library can be installed in Ubuntu 22.04.
+The source code can be installed in Ubuntu 22.04.

 * Install dependencies